Our Mission

 Learning Curriculum

-Our beautifully prepared classroom environments include Montessori materials and Montessori certified educators.
+Our beautifully prepared classroom environments include Montessori materials and Montessori trained educators.
 Our co-teaching approach provides more engagement in the work and a collaborative approach to guiding your child’s developmental needs.
 Multi-age classrooms enable younger children to learn from older children and experience new challenges through observation.
 Older children reinforce their own learning by teaching concepts they have already mastered while developing leadership skills and serving as role models.
 During this “morning work cycle,” children have the freedom to work through various tasks and responsibilities at their own pace, without interruption, in order to develop their coordination, concentration, and independence naturally.
-In addition to our beautiful Montessori classrooms, the three morning programming components below are an extension of the morning work cycle.
+In addition to our beautiful Montessori classrooms, the three extended classrooms below are an extension of the morning work cycle.

 Outdoor Classroom